vgwb/Antura/README.md

 # Antura

-the open source project for game "Antura"
+the open source project for game "Antura" and all its editions: Antura Arabic, Antura Darija, Antura Learn English, Antura Learn French

 ## Project references